hdShang/arxiv-daily/docs/cs-RO/2025-09-29/papers/250924917v1-from-code-to-action-hierarchical-learning-of-diffusion-vlm-policies.md

 ---
 layout: default
-title: From Code to Action: Hierarchical Learning of Diffusion-VLM Policies
+title: "From Code to Action: Hierarchical Learning of Diffusion-VLM Policies"
 ---

 # From Code to Action: Hierarchical Learning of Diffusion-VLM Policies